 WAPA will be required to show that the release of the “proprietary” part of the agency record(s) would in likelihood harm the competitive position of the customer.
 Information which is not proprietary will be segregated from the document and provided to the requestor.
 Any portion of the plan which has previously been made public cannot be considered proprietary under FOIA.
 WAPA will then send any non-proprietary information, with an explanation of how release of the non-disclosed proprietary information would in likelihood harm the competitive position of the customer, to the requestor per FOIA guidelines.

 While a customer may request confidential treatment of all or part of an IRP or other documents, WAPA is still required under FOIA to complete the above process.
 Therefore, a document marked in full or in part confidential or proprietary may not officially meet FOIA guidelines as proprietary information.
 However, no document or parts of a document will be provided to a requestor without prior customer notification and official review under FOIA.

 WAPA will ensure that all IRPs, small customer plans, annual progress reports, small customer plan updates, and other documents are securely maintained and, if requested by the public through an official FOIA process, provided only upon (a) prior notification to and review by the customer, and (b) formal review by WAPA’s Freedom of Information Officer.

 For more information about submittal and review of an IRP or small customer plan, contact your Regional customer representative.
-For more information about the Freedom of Information Act, contact Michael S. Hacskaylo, General Counsel and WAPA's Freedom of Information Officer, at 303-275-1800.
+For more information about the Freedom of Information Act, contact General Counsel Ron Klinefelter and WAPA’s Freedom of Information Officer, at 303-275-1800.